dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson11_determining_quadratics_from_roots.md

 # Determining a Quadratic Equation from its Roots

-## What You're Learning

-Determining quadratics from roots is mathematical reverse-engineering
+### Determining quadratics from roots is mathematical reverse-engineering

 ## Why This Matters